protecting your car from thieves

 You shuffle across the parking lot after work, ready to head home and unwind.
 But your car isn't where you parked it this morning.
 As you stare at the empty spot, you (gulp!) realize your car has been stolen.

-The FBI estimates 737,142 cars were reported stolen in 2010.
-While this is a 7.4 percent decline from 2009, it's still a huge number.
+The FBI estimates 721,053 cars were reported stolen in 2012.
+This is actually a .6 percent increase from 2011.
 So it's a relatively common crime that's incredibly costly.
-An estimated $4.5 billion was lost as a result of stolen vehicles in 2010 alone.
+Upwards of $4.3 billion was lost as a result of stolen vehicles in 2012 alone.

 Thief bait: older cars attract thieves

-In recent reports, 8 of the 10 most stolen cars listed by the National Insurance Crime Bureau were made in 2000 or earlier.
+In 2012, 8 of the 10 most stolen cars listed by the National Insurance Crime Bureau were made in 2000 or earlier.
 Why?
 One reason is that older cars have rare parts.
 And rare parts can often make more money for thieves and chop shops.